Submissions for Issue 7 will open January 15th until May 15th. Please read guidelines below.

 If you have been published in any of our past issues, please wait a few issues before submitting again.
 Thank you.

-Fiction and Non-Fiction Submissions: Please submit no more than two stories with a maximum word count of 6000 words total.
+Fiction and Non-Fiction Submissions: Please submit no more than two stories with a maximum word count of 6000 words total as a non pdf attachment.
 Flash pieces are great as well as we have no particular preference on length.
 Please include a cover letter in the email and notate in the subject line what type of submission you are sending.

 Poetry: Please submit no more than four poems at a time.
 We enjoy both shorter poems and long form pieces.
-As with fiction, please include a cover letter in the email and notate in the subject line what type of submission you are sending.
+As with fiction, please include submission as a non pdf attachment and cover letter in the email and notate in the subject line what type of submission you are sending.

 Simultaneous submissions are okay (even encouraged as we want you to increase your chances of getting published), as long as you inform us immediately if it is accepted elsewhere.
 We request the rights to first North American publication and attribution if published again at a later date.